-I have read a lot of reviews about dehydrators and talked to flower artists who use them, and the best advice they have given me is to get one with adjustable heat control.
-It is important because you will need to set it to warm because only one temperature setting may be great for drying food such as meat, fruit, and vegetables but far too hot to dry sugar flowers.
+I have read many reviews about dehydrators and talked to flower artists who use them, and the best advice they have given me is to get one with adjustable heat control.
+It is essential because you will need to set it to warm.
+After all, only one temperature setting may be great for drying food such as meat, fruit, and vegetables but far too hot to dry sugar flowers.

 Another thing to look for when buying one is to make sure it has a timer, so you don’t forget it when you get busy, and it will turn itself off.

-Use some of your flowers that you don’t mind being destroyed (broken ones or extra ones) and time how long they take to dry and to check to see if the temperature is correct.
+Use some of your flowers that you don’t mind being destroyed (broken ones or extra ones), time how long they take to dry and check to see if the temperature is correct.
 That way you won’t ruin any flowers you have made for a special occasion.

-If your flowers don’t dry then, it may be down to other reasons.
+If your flowers are not drying, it may be down to other reasons.

 Sugar Gum Paste Flowers not drying

-This may be because of the ingredients you are using to make your flowers.
-Some ready-made sugar paste or gum paste powder that you mix yourself doesn’t dry very well, and it may be down to the fact that the gum tragacanth or CMC is not fresh enough before manufacturers have made the product and put their own “sell by “ dates on them.
+This may be because of the ingredients you use to make your flowers.
+Some ready-made sugar paste or gum paste powder you mix yourself doesn’t dry very well, and it may be down to the fact that the gum tragacanth or CMC is not fresh enough before manufacturers have made the product put their own “sell by “ dates on them.

-Also, if you make flowers with gum tragacanth or CMC mixed with fondant, it sometimes won’t dry properly because, remember, fondant is produced to cover a cake not make flowers.
-It is made with ingredients so that when a cake is covered it will crust over but it’s still soft enough to be able to cut the cake and not set as hard as Royal icing where sometimes cutting the cake is almost impossible.
+If you make flowers with gum tragacanth or CMC mixed with fondant, it sometimes won’t dry properly because fondant is produced to cover a cake, not make flowers.
+It is made with ingredients so that when a cake is covered, it will crust over, but it’s still soft enough to cut the cake and not set as hard as Royal icing, where sometimes cutting the cake is almost impossible.
 Again, your Gum tragacanth or CMC may be too old and won’t work well anymore.

-If you use a liquid color instead of gel color in your Gum Paste, that can also affect how well the paste will dry.
+Using a liquid color instead of a gel color in your Gum Paste can also affect how well the paste will dry.